-Standard 2 of the Children’s code requires Information Society Services* to undertake a DPIA if they are processing children’s data.
-Therefore, it may be useful to reference the Children’s code requirement in Step 1.
+Guidance: Standard 2 of the Children’s code requires Information Society Services (ISS)* to undertake a DPIA if they are processing children’s data.
+Therefore, it may be useful to reference the Children’s code requirement in step 1.
 See Standard 2 of the Children’s code - DPIAs:

-* An Information Society Service is defined as “any service normally provided for remuneration, at a distance, by electronic means and at the individual request of a recipient of services.”
-You can find more information on whether you may be in scope in the Children’s code.
+*An Information Society Service is defined as “any services normally provided for remuneration, at a distance, by electronic means and at the individual request of a recipient of services.”
+You can see the Services covered by this code for more information on whether you may be in scope of the Children’s code.

 We are launching a mobile app game called Cooking Numbers aimed at children between the ages of five and eight.
 It has a PEGI rating of three meaning that it is suitable for all age groups.
 It will be available from the iOS App Store, Android App Store and Amazon App Store in English, French, Italian, German and Spanish.
 The game is monetised through a combination of in-app purchases, advertisements and subscription.

 Development of the game is complete.
 We will be launching the game on platforms within six weeks.

 No personal data is captured by this game, however we have drafted this DPIA to explain:

 - how game play data is used to support monetisation;

 - how data is anonymised to ensure no personal data is retained;